 Published in the September 1999 issue of Universe

 Any history text will say that the Dark Ages refers to the period after the fall of the Roman Empire in the middle of the 1st Millennium (it was not sponsored by the International Dark Sky Association).
-It was a time when European civilisation stagnated - even that term is a generous description of the living standards and social setting of the next few centuries.
+It was a time when European civilization stagnated - even that term is a generous description of the living standards and social setting of the next few centuries.
 In a broader sense, however, "Dark Ages" can be applied to a few eras of social upheaval over the last several thousand years, which fits in nicely with what you're about to read - stay with me, as the possible astronomical implications will soon become apparent.

 Physical Aspects Of The Dark Ages